Gh0st0ne/JScanner/README.md

 * ```echo "uber.com" | tee >(hakrawler | JScanner --- -o hakrawler.txt -t 10) >(gau | JScanner --- -o gau.txt -t 10)```

 ## Caveats
-1. Repeated same type of webpage may cause repetition
+1. Repeated same type of webpage may cause repetition of data
-2. Output needs to be managed!
+2. Even same page may caused repetition of data which sort -u fixes, however it is going to be fixed in further version
+3. Output from program as well as file output should be improved

 ## Note
 Download releases rather than git clone because developmental version may contain bugs.
 Releases are rather stable version!